 9.3.
 Type Management

 Different types of documents can be defined for each profile or module.
-E.g. in player’s profile – photos, passport and contract; in club’s profile – logo and club’s statute; in stadium’s profile – photos and club licensing certificate.
+E.g. in the player’s profile – photos, passport and contract; in the club’s profile – logo and club’s statute; in the stadium’s profile – photos and club licensing certificate.